 You have to shift your mindset from simply thinking about just “saving” your customers.
-We see a lot of companies that really on a very reactive save tactics.
+We see a lot of companies that are very reactive when it comes to save tactics.

-Customers are calling, chatting or emailing to cancel and your offer them a reason to stay, usually, cost savings.
-Or worse, you can ONLY call to cancel and you are cornered into an aggressive offer to stick with the service.
+Customers are calling, chatting or emailing to cancel.
+You offer them a reason to stay, usually, cost savings.
+Or worse, customers can ONLY call to cancel and are cornered into an aggressive offer to stick with the service.

 This isn’t customer success.
 This isn’t how to solve your churn rate problem.